neondatabase/website/content/docs/introduction/how-billing-works.md

 ![Monitor usage widget](/docs/introduction/monitor_usage_widget.png)

 Here you will find storage and compute usage for the project among other project usage metrics.

+adm Please note that **Compute** usage is tracked in **compute hours**.

 ## Learn more about usage metrics